About Me

-I have been a theatre practitioner since 1986 and a Feldenkrais Practitioner since 1999.
+I have been a theatre practitioner since 1983 and a Feldenkrais Practitioner since 1999.
 Prior to my theatre career I completed my undergrad in Psychology, with an interest in Animal Behaviour and Child Development.

 I have taught workshops, performed and directed in many different countries and worked with people of all ages, skill levels and social backgrounds.
 I am not well-known, but some of my work has won awards and some has been mentioned in the national and international press.
 Rather than chase fame, I have always tried to choose projects that might extend my skills and my thinking, and foreground a connection with people and their creative development.

 My theatre work began in Scotland and has taken me all over Europe and to Japan and the US.
 As an actor, I worked in stage, TV, film, opera and live art.
 As a director my work has been seen in Scotland, England, Finland, Austria and Japan.
-I have won awards and prizes in Wales and Scotland.
-I began my directing career on the Fringe and in Community Theatre.
-With young and amateur performers I have worked in opera, theatre and film.
-I have achieved the highest level of satisfaction in community engagement theatre, where I have been privileged to watch people, often new to what performing can offer them, expand and enhance their sense of themselves.
+I have won awards and prizes in Wales and in Scotland at the Edinburgh Festival Fringe.
+I began my directing career on the Edinburgh Fringe and in Participatory Theatre and Opera.

 I completed my training in The Feldenkrais Method under the late Dr Mark Reese (supported by a team including Arlyn Zones, Paul Newton, Allison Rapp, Donna Ray, Dr Frank Wildman, Garret Newell and Jeremy Krauss) in Berlin in 2001.
-Between 2001 and 2012 I was Tutor in Feldenkrais at London Contemporary Dance School, as well as leading workshops in the UK, Finland, Poland and Austria.
+I regularly attend in-person and online CPD training sessions.

 Between 2007 and 2015 I taught Awareness Through Movement and Functional Integration for the Polish Institute for Choreotherapy in Poznan.
 There I developed The BodyThink Process – a merging of Feldenkrais and playful explorations in Neuroplasticity.

-In 2007 I opened my practice in Suffolk and North Essex, based in Ipswich.
+In 2006 I opened my practice in Suffolk and North Essex, based in Ipswich.
 In 2018 I moved my base to Edinburgh and opened a practice there.
 I continue to practice in both areas.

-Between 2007 and 2011 I was a practitioner and tutor with Arts Council England’s visionary Creative Partnerships programme.
-I was invited to collaborate with students, teachers and schools managements in Essex and Suffolk in the development of arts based curricula.
-In 2014 I co-founded and since then have been Director of The Young Walter Scott Prize, the UK’s only writing competition for young people exploring the increasingly important genre of Historical Fiction.
-I am also Creative Director of The Imagining History Programme, a UK nationwide series of workshops bringing young writers into active contact with sites of historical interest in the company of professional writers and historians.
-Read more about his side of my work here.
+In 2014 I co-founded The Young Walter Scott Prize, in collaboration with the late Duchess of Buccleuch.
+Since then I have been director of the UK’s only writing competition for young people exploring the increasingly important genre of Historical Fiction.
+I am also Creative Director of The Imagining History Programme, a UK nationwide programme of live and online workshops bringing young writers into active contact with sites of historical interest in the company of professional writers and historians.
+Read more about this side of my work here.

 I first experienced The Feldenkrais Method® at a time in my life when I was being told that I had effectively made the wrong choice of dream.
 The best advice available suggested that I should choose another path to the one that had been firing my imagination for years.

-Whilst at Drama School, I had been told by an Osteopath that I should avoid any kind of movement or dance because I had a lumbar scoliosis which would always restrict my movement.
-Within a month of starting my training at the Ecole Lecoq in Paris it was clear that there would be no restriction to my doing the thing that I had set my heart on doing.
+Within a month of starting my training in Paris it was clear that there would be no restriction to my doing the thing that I had set my heart on doing.
 Within a month of the first Awareness Through Movement® lesson of that training, it was clear that I was as capable as my classmates, and more supple and mobile than some.

 I quickly realised that the problems I would be facing in my professional life would definitely NOT be determined by the inability of my body to do what I asked of it.
 I was introduced to a highly personal concept of freedom of movement, and as a result freedom of thought, to explore as much of my world as I might choose.